Basketball, Soccer, Strength And Conditioning, Volleyball

 One of the most common injuries in sports is to the knee.

-Often you will hear athletes say they have "weak" knees and will end up getting a brace, neoprene sleeve, or tap to help them perform better.
+Often, athletes will say they have "weak" knees and will end up getting a brace, neoprene sleeve, or tap to help them perform better.
 Does it help?
 Not really.
 What we need to get to is the "root cause" and address that.

 Most common knee injuries in athletes

 Some of the most common knee injuries in athletes include patellofemoral syndrome, IT band friction syndrome, meniscal tears, and ACL (anterior cruciate ligament) injuries.
-Often, we wonder how we can keep doing the sport we love and yet also maintain healthy, non-painful knees.
+Often, we wonder how we can keep doing the sport we love while maintaining healthy, non-painful knees.
 What if I told you it is possible but does require you to be persistent?

 With sports, especially running and jumping sports (volleyball, soccer, basketball, football, lacrosse, etc.) there is a tremendous amount of force that is absorbed in the lower limb (from the foot to the low back).
 These forces can range, depending on the surface, anywhere from 4 to 8 times body weight.